 2. Can’t think of related kwento or info

 A shy person is overly worried about whether what she’s going to say is related to the current topic of the conversation.
-She will rack her brain of memories, but somehow she will find it hard to think of a similar experience that she can share.
+She will rack her brain for memories, but somehow she will find it hard to think of a similar experience that she can share.

 Take your time to get used to the fast paced rhythm of conversations.
-It’s ok that you can’t whip up interesting anecdotes at the drop of the hat.
+It’s ok that you can’t whip up interesting anecdotes at the drop of a hat.
 Racing through thoughts and memories will drain you, so just listen, relax, and ideas will come to you.

 3. No reaction fear